AmberMichaelis/AmberMichaelis/README.md

 <br/>

-- 🌱 Working on a second BS in Computer Science
+- 🌱 Studying for Google's Professional Machine Learning Engineer Certificate

 - ❓ In the top 5% of 2.2M people who took the LinkedIn JavaScript assessment